Surviving 3 Honour Killings. A journey of ACE's, abuse, hopelessness, and pity.

 Unnoticed Danger and escalation

-Any relationship Shana entered in would be destroyed by this obsessive perverted, deluded dangerous perpetrator.
+Any relationship Shana entered in would be destroyed by her abuser.

 In 2017 Shana slowly took back control of her life, with the help of good people around her she slowly built her confidence.
 New people entered Shana's life.
 Shana still couldn't see the danger she and her family were in.
 Shana felt she was managing the abuse, "So long as you don't make him angry you were OK".
 The abuser now abused other members of Shana's family due to losing control of Shana.
 Shana was stalked and harassed before the perpetrator's behaviour deteriorated within months of Shana entering into a new relationship, this time the perpetrator couldn't break the relationship of this new person who entered Shana's life, everything escalated Very quickly.

 Escalation due to loss of control

 After threats of burning Shana's home down.
 Abusing and tormenting other family members.
 On October 13th 2018 the perpetrator cut Shana's CCTV on both sides of her house and her phone line.
 Cutting 3 camera, internet lines and phone line.
 Planning to commit something far more sinister.

 After the incident, the penny finally dropped, Shana's brainwashed mind was shocked into reality, she couldn't manage this abuse any longer.
 Shana had to flee her home of 17 years.
 Leaving everything behind.
 Shana finally reported the perpetrator to the police, and Shana still couldn't expose everything due to the repercussion and shame attached to domestic abuse.

 Shana and her children lost everything.
 Shana lost 45k on her home.
 Shana's daughter lost everything she knew.
 Friends, family, business, everything was lost overnight.